 NCAA Men's Division I Basketball Tournament

 The Ramblers played No. 7 seed Nevada in the Sweet 16.
 Loyola trailed at the beginning of the first, turning it around after keeping Nevada in a scoring drought for the final eight minutes.
 At the half, the Ramblers had the lead (28-24).
 They started the final 20 minutes of play shooting 13 for 13, but a Nevada rally produced another nail biter.
 With their opponent within one in the final seconds, Marques Townes finished the game with a three-pointer (69-68).
-Loyola dances to the Elite Eight for the first time since 1963.
-They play Kansas State on Saturday in Atlanta.
+Loyola danced to the Elite Eight for the first time since 1963.

 In the Round of 32, the Ramblers faced No. 3 seed Tennessee.
 Loyola came out strong, finishing the first half with a commanding lead.
 For the 2017-18 season, the team is 20-0 when leading at the half.
 With a 14-3 run, Tennessee eclipsed Loyola with less than a minute to go.
 The Ramblers were down by one in the final seconds of the game.
 With time running out, Clayton Custer took the ball all the way down court and hit a jumper to beat Tennessee 63-62.
 Loyola advanced to the Sweet 16.